ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 A node performs the steps described in {{Sections 3 and 4.3.1.1 of RFC9594}} in order to obtain an authorization for joining an OSCORE group and then to join that group.
 The format and processing of messages exchanged during such steps are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.

-All communications between the involved entities MUST be secured.
+All communications between the involved entities (Client, Group Manager, Authorization Server) MUST be secured.

 In particular, communications between the Client and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof of possession, and server authentication (REQ24).
 It is expected that, in the commonly referred base-case of this document, the transport profile to use is pre-configured and well-known to nodes participating in constrained applications.